-The growth of Cherokee County has been stagnant.
-However, with the future opening of the Harrah's Casino we anticipate a positive economic impact for our Authority and the occupancy tax revenues it collects.
+The growth of Cherokee County has been slowly improving with the opening of the Harrah's Casino.
+We anticipate a positive economic impact for our Authority and the occupancy tax revenues it collects.

-Budget Highlights for the Fiscal Year Ending June 30, 2016
+Budget Highlights for the Fiscal Year Ending June 30, 2017

-The anticipated increase in occupancy tax revenue was reflected as an 18% increase in the adopted budget.
-The Authority did appropriate \$6,000 in fund balance for the fiscal year 2016 budget.
+The anticipated increase in occupancy tax revenue was reflected as an 33% increase in the adopted budget.
 To alleviate any deficit in revenues the Authority continues to monitor strict spending policies.
-The board will decrease expenses by 6%.
+The board will increase expenses by 19%.
 Advertising and event dollars will be carefully allocated to provide the greatest impact.
-A stronger emphasis on web design will appeal to the increasing population of tourists who research their destinations online.
 Management believes the expected future growth will generate enough revenue to support the Authority's operations.